-GOSPEL: Mark 1:40-45 Jesus touched the man with leprosy and he was cured.
+GOSPEL: Mark 1:12-15 The Spirit drove Jesus into the wilderness.

 PRAYER INTENTIONS

 We pray for peace in the world and especially for people of Gaza and all those suffering because of war and violence.

 We pray for our country; may all Australians renew their commitment to work for reconciliation.